IgorDrgonec/VectorBT-Flask/docs/docs/tutorials/patterns-and-projections/patterns-locked.md

 ![](/assets/images/tutorials/patterns/random_selection.svg)

 !!! hint
-    The lower are the selection probabilities, the less likely you will detect all patterns in a single call, thus always make sure to run the same search multiple times to assess the stability of the detection accuracy.
+    The lower the selection probabilities are, the less likely you will detect all patterns in a single call, thus always make sure to run the same search multiple times to assess the stability of the detection accuracy.